-Informal Resolution Process
+Informal Resolution

-An option available to students, faculty, and staff is to seek a voluntary resolution.
-This option is available for any Title IX complaint if CSM determines, in its discretion, that such an informal process would be appropriate, and both the complainant and the respondent agree to participate, after receiving full disclosure of the allegations and their options.
+An option available to students, faculty, and staff is to seek resolution informally.
+Some allegations of sexual harassment may be resolved using an informal resolution process overseen by the Title IX Coordinator or other CSM designee if CSM determines, in its discretion, that such a process would be appropriate, and both the complainant and the respondent agree to participate.
+This option is not available for allegations of sexual assault or sexual violence.